7Block Labs

 Hyperledger Fabric: Modular and Channel-Based

-• Membership Service Provider (MSP): Manages identities.
+• Membership Service Provider (MSP): Takes care of identity management.

-• Channels: Isolated subnets for confidential transactions.
+• Channels: Separate subnets designed for secure transactions.

-• Peers: Endorsers and Committers, execute chaincode.
+• Peers: Both Endorsers and Committers that run chaincode.

 Practical Example: